opitzconsulting/phonegap-proxy/README.md

 Description
 -------------
-This proxy allows the development of a HTML5 app with cordova (PhoneGap) in a desktop browser using all the native features of cordova, like camera access, ...
+This proxy allows the development of a HTML5 app with PhoneGap (Apache Cordova) in a desktop browser using all the native features of cordova, like camera access, ...
 The html5 app will run in a desktop browser, but all native cordova features will be executed on a real mobile device, without simulation.

 This allows fast roundtrips during development, as well as real access to the hardware.

 Quick Start
 -------------

 1. Run the server: `node server.js`
 2. Create a new cordova project, as described here: [http://docs.phonegap.com/en/1.8.0/guide_getting-started_index.md.html](http://docs.phonegap.com/en/1.8.0/guide_getting-started_index.md.html)